Business Legal Services

 Subscription Services

-Subscriptions provide ongoing access and pricing advantages, while all substantive legal work continues to be handled as separately scoped flat-fee engagements.
+Subscriptions provide ongoing access and pricing advantages, while substantive legal work continues to be handled through separately scoped flat-fee engagements.

 SUBSCRIPTION TIERS